 The general rules on responsibility are technology neutral.
 In addition, specific rules relevant to particular activities or media are found in their respective chapters of the Code.

-The responsibility to observe the Code applies also to the various participants in the marketing eco-system, including influencers and influencer networks, creators, bloggers, vloggers, affiliate networks, app developers, marketplaces, designers of online choice architectures (web and systems design), data analytics and ad tech companies, developers of artificial intelligence instruments such as algorithms, software or programing machines.
+The responsibility to observe the Code applies also to the various participants in the marketing eco-system, including influencers and influencer networks, creators, bloggers, vloggers, affiliate networks, app developers, marketplaces, designers of online choice architectures (web and systems design), data analytics and ad tech companies, developers of artificial intelligence instruments such as algorithms, software or programming machines.
 This responsibility applies to the extent that the activities or measures by those actors are linked to and impact marketing communications.

 Agencies and other marketing practitioners should exercise due care and diligence in creating marketing communications, enabling marketers to comply with their responsibilities.